Vietnam.vn - Nền tảng quảng bá Việt Nam

 Israel vowed on Thursday to change its tactics in the Gaza war after describing the attack as a result of misidentification of the target and saying the findings of an investigation would be made public soon.

-The White House said Biden was outraged and saddened by the attack, but before making the call on Thursday, he had made no change to Washington's stance, which has consistently supported Israel in its conflict with Hamas.
+The White House said Biden was outraged and saddened by the attack, but before making the call on Thursday, he had made no change to Washington's stance on Israel's steadfast support in its conflict with Hamas.

 During the call, Mr. Biden “underscored that concluding an immediate ceasefire agreement is critical to stabilizing and improving the humanitarian situation and protecting innocent civilians.”
 Mr. Biden urged Mr. Netanyahu to push his negotiators to conclude the agreement and release the hostages taken by Hamas in the October 7 attack.